 Office: Car-share parking spaces as required by the Planning Code.
+If the Planning Code does not require any car-share spaces, 1 car-share space shall be provided to fulfill this Option.

 Retail: Car-share parking spaces as required by the Planning Code.
+If the Planning Code does not require any car-share spaces, 1 car-share space shall be provided to fulfill this Option.